stellar/system-test/README.md

 The default target network for system tests is a new/empty instance of standalone network hosted inside the docker container, tests will use the default root account already seeded into standalone network.
 Alternatively, can override the network settings here:
 * Tests will use an internally hosted core node connected to standalone or futurenet network:
 `--TargetNetwork {standalone|futurenet}`
-* Tests use this rpc instance and the container will not run a network internally, therefore ignores  `CoreDebianVersion`, `HorizonDebianVersion`,`SorobanRPCDebianVersion`, `TargetNetwork`:
+* Tests will use an external rpc instance and the container will not run core, horizon, rpc services internally:
 `--TargetNetworkRPCURL {http://<rpc_host:rpc_port>/soroban/rpc}`
 * Tests use these settings in either target network mode, and these are by default set to work with standalone:
 `--TargetNetworkPassphrase "{passphrase}"`